 “Frusciante guitar god” returns 73,000 Google results.
 For most people he'll always be that gorgeous, longhaired 20-year-old shredding his nuts off in front of stadium crowds.
-A rock god, channeling mind-melting solos from the void while Kiedis and Flea bounced around up front.
+A rock god, channeling mind-melting solos from the void while Kiedis and Flea made power moves up front.
 It worked for a while.
-But Frusciante’s exit from the Chillis and subsequent releases show a tension between his public image and artistic heart: for Frusciante, the guitar was always just a means to an end.
+But Frusciante’s exit from the Chillis and subsequent releases show a tension between his public image and artistic heart: For Frusciante, the guitar was always just a means to an end.

 “Music for me is just this sacred temple that I get to be in…being catchy?
 That’s not a musical skill you can develop!…I have to always be studying all different types music...otherwise I would just kill myself.”

 As gods go Frusciante is less Bacchus (ahem, Kiedis) then Hephaestus, the blacksmith deity.
 He’s a masterful technician with a mystical heart.
 Over the course of an hour-long phone conversation he described his devotion to music as craft.
 He invoked the role of the soul in sampling, waxed theoretically about hip-hop, and unprompted, discussed his time with “the band.”
 Simple questions provoked unwinding, knotty responses.
 The tone of his voice never changed but I could feel the decades of pent-up frustration in his dissection of band dynamics and the music industry.
 Equally present was the purpose and clarity he finds in composition, the quasi-religious belief in music as a transcendent force.
 He’s brilliant, idiosyncratic, and unquestionably based.
+He listens to music in his "special chair."
 He may be humanity’s last hope.
-He listens to music in his "special chair."
 He's the one, the only, John Frusciante.

 Noisey: How did you start making electronic music?